finalyards/ZOO-esp32/tof/vl53l5cx_uld/DEVS/Setting of I2C address.md

 To use `LPn`, one must carry an extra pin from the MCU to *every* sensor, separately. **This defeats the benefit of I2C bus**, which is to allow using multiple peripherals **without chip enable** signals.

 >As we'll discuss below, there could have been other opportunities.
-Likely, the multi-sensor use case just didn't get much love and testing in product development...
+Likely, the multi-sensor use case just didn't get much love and testing in product specification.

 ## What could have been